Skip to main contentSkip to main content

 "The Cloud"

 At first, the "cloud" often meant hosting servers in someone else's data center.
 Rather than manage a fleet of servers (running 24/7) with a bare-bones IT department at a small or medium-sized company, organizations would offload this responsibility to a third-party provider who specializes in managing IT infrastructure.
 Eventually, providers developed custom software to manage the large fleets of infrastructure (networking gear and servers) that had been deployed.
-While perceptions persisted for some time that the cloud was just "someone else's computer", this room is designed to cover some of the unique characteristics of "cloud" providers, and specifically - AWS.
+While perceptions persisted for some time that the cloud was just "someone else's computer", this room is designed to cover some of the unique characteristics of "cloud" providers, and specifically - .

 Answer the questions below